Setting priorities to solve the global nutrition crisis

 Bravo to the EAT-Lancet Commission for catapulting the global nutrition crisis to center stage as one of a handful of our most critical global challenges.
 The Commission’s work crests a wave that has been building since the first Nutrition for Growth Summit in 2013.
 In the years since, there have been four Global Nutrition Reports, 194 governments have adopted the most ambitious set of nutrition-related national goals, and the UN General Assembly has proclaimed 2016 to 2025, the “Decade of Action on Nutrition.”

-Over the same period, there have been a plethora of nutrition initiatives, including the Scaling Up Nutrition (SUN) movement and business network, the Power of Nutrition Fund and Food Reform for Sustainability and Health (FReSH), to name a few.
-A leading business alliance (USCIB) and NGO (GAIN) have even joined forces to produce “Principles of Engagement” to encourage the public and private sectors to work together to address one of the greatest barriers to progress – the reticence of governments, businesses, UN agencies and NGOs to work with, rather than against, each other on nutrition.
+Over the same period, there have been a plethora of nutrition initiatives, including the Scaling Up Nutrition (SUN) movement and business network, the Power of Nutrition Fund and Food Reform for Sustainability and Health (FReSH), Standing Together for Nutrition, to name a few.
+USCIB, leading business alliance, and NGO GAIN joined forces to produce a set of “Principles of Engagement” to encourage the public and private sectors to work together to address one of the greatest barriers to progress – the reticence of governments, businesses, UN agencies and NGOs to work with, rather than against, each other on nutrition.

 But what now?
 How to take all of this activity and turn it into real action that reduces nutrition-related deaths and disabilities?